Asayl01/HuskyLens-Led-Control/README.md

 3. Click "Install"

 #### Method 2: Manual Installation
-1. You and Download the library frome this link:
+1. You and Download the library from this link:
    [Download HuskyLens Library](https://wiki.dfrobot.com/HUSKYLENS_V1.0_SKU_SEN0305_SEN0336#4.%20Upgrade%20Firmware)
 2. Extract the ZIP file
 3. Move the folder to: Documents/Arduino/libraries